redkite-labs/SunshineThemeBundle/README.md

-Add the Sunshine Theme-Block to AlphaLemon CMS
+Add the Sunshine Theme-Block to RedKiteCms CMS
 ==============================================

-This is the theme used on AlphaLemon CMS website since late 2012.
+This is the theme used on RedKiteCms CMS website since late 2012.

 Installation
 ------------

-You can add the **Sunshine Theme-Block** to the application managed by AlphaLemon CMS, adding it to the **composer.json** of your Symfony2 application:
+You can add the **Sunshine Theme-Block** to the application managed by RedKiteCms CMS, adding it to the **composer.json** of your Symfony2 application:

 .. code-block:: text